Creekview Winter Extravaganza

 --Speech--

 How do you feel about author's intent and appropriateness of a piece?
 For example: an HI of Miracle Worker (author's intent) or a student performing mature material or using curse words (appropriateness)?
 Author’s intent- doesn’t bother me too much.
 Appropriateness is BIG for me.
 You’re in HIGH SCHOOL- crude sexual humor and excessive cusswords just aren’t necessary.
 It’s also cheap comedy IMO.
 If you’re that “mature” aim higher for your content.
+A few innuendos are okay, but don't get crazy.
+There are far more ways to get laughs then to take it literally below the belt.

-I am a new parent judge. no spreading.
+I am a new parent judge.
+No spreading.
 Do not be rude.

 I have a background in acting and usually coach/judge interp & public speaking.
 I am looking for those hallmarks that make a story complete.
 In extemp, even as a person who has no knowledge base of the topic should at the end of your speech have a firm grasp of its background and you argument in the matter.
 Informative speeches should be clear and should include creative visuals, interesting takeaways, and a concise train of thought.
 Oration should be a place to share experiences either personal or researched.
 The personal experience should be authentic and tied to the topic.
 Oratory should be a place to advocate for the things you believe to be important.
 Hi, Di, Duo, Duet, Poi, etc, should have a story that through the acting/blocking is easy to follow and enjoy.
 Contestants should always be courteous in the round and respectful of competitors and judges.
 Final interp ranks are factored between story, technical blocking, acting, and overall effect.